pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 For information about the ImageRepository resource, see [ImageRepository reference docs](../source-controller/reference.hbs.md#imagerepository).

-For information about how to use the Tanzu CLI to create a workload leveraging ImageRepository refer to [Create a workload from local source code](../cli-plugins/apps/create-workload.hbs.md#-create-a-workload-from-local-source-code).
+For information about how to use the Tanzu CLI to create a workload leveraging ImageRepository, see [Create a workload from local source code](../cli-plugins/apps/create-workload.hbs.md#-create-a-workload-from-local-source-code).